rikiya-ohashi/ooservo/README.md

 ---

 ### `wait()`
-Blocks execution until the current motion completes (i.e., until the motor is within ±1° of the target position).
+Blocks execution until the current motion is complete (until the servo is within ±1° of the target position).

 ---

 ### `isMoving(&hasError)`
-Returns `true` if the servo is rotating, `false` if it is stopped.
+Returns `true` if the servo is rotating, or `false` if it is stopped.
 - **Return value**: `bool`
 - **Error handling**: Pass a pointer to a `bool` variable as `hasError` to receive whether a communication error occurred (`true` on error, `false` if normal).
-Note that on a communication error the return value is always `false`.
+Note that the return value is fixed at `false` when a communication error occurs.

 ---

 ### `setHold(hold)`
 Sets whether the motor holds its position after reaching the target.
 - **`hold`** `bool`:
-  - **`true` — Active hold (default):** After the motion completes, the motor maintains its position and will resist and return to it if external force is applied.
+  - **`true` — Active hold (default):** After motion completes, the motor maintains its position and will resist external force, trying to return to that position.
-  - **`false` — Passive mode:** Releases the holding torque so the shaft can be turned freely by hand.
+  - **`false` — Passive mode:** Releases holding torque, allowing the shaft to be turned freely by hand.

 ---

 ### `setZero()`
 Sets the current angle as the 0° reference point.
-This setting is saved to non-volatile memory (EEPROM/Flash) and is retained even after power is turned off.
-Running this stops any rotation that is in progress at that moment.
+This setting is saved to non-volatile memory (EEPROM/Flash) and is not lost when power is turned off.
+Running this stops any in-progress rotation immediately.
-**Note:** Only the absolute angle (0°–359°) is saved — the accumulated rotation count is reset.
+**Note:** Only the absolute angle (0° to 359°) is saved; the accumulated rotation count is reset.

 ---

 ### `setSerialSpeed(baud)`
 Sets the communication speed.
 It reverts to **9600 baud** when power is cycled.
-Running this stops any rotation that is in progress at that moment.
+Running this stops any in-progress rotation immediately.
 - **`baud`**: `uint16_t` (choose from `9600`, `19200`, `38400`, `57600`)
-- **Return value**: `bool` — `true` if the change succeeds, `false` on a communication error or an invalid `baud` value.
+- **Return value**: `bool` — `true` if the change succeeded, `false` on communication error or an invalid `baud` value.
-- **Note:** Increasing the communication speed makes communication errors more likely, which can particularly affect the reliability of `read()`.
+- **Note:** Raising the communication speed makes communication errors more likely, and this can particularly affect the reliability of `read()`.

 ---